-If your child is excluded, you will get a letter from the school with details about the exclusions, including the reasons for it, how long it is in place for and your responsibilities during this time.
+If your child is excluded, you will get a letter from the school with details about the exclusions.
+It will include the reasons for the exclusion, how long it is in place for and your responsibilities during this time.

 Appealing an exclusion

 If you disagree with the exclusion you can appeal it.
-There are 2 stages to making an appeal, you must appeal through the school governing body first.
+There are 2 stages to making an appeal.
+You must appeal through the school governing board first.

-The letter you receive from the school will have details about how to request an appeal with the governing body.
+The letter you receive from the school will have details about how to request an appeal with the governing board.

 - uphold the exclusion